SolbiatiAlessandro/kaggle-pets/models/KNN/README.md

 all this above methods are rowwise random splits, **we could also split data based on pet id**, this is a bit more complicated but we can comeback later on this if we find problem in validation.

-NOTE on how to run code coverage:
+NOTE on how to run test/code coverage:
 ====

-pytest and coverage is installed and correctly set up to run coverage you can use the command
+pytest and coverage is installed and correctly set up to run coverage you can use the command, **you need to be inside this folder (/models/KNN)**

 ```
 pytest tests --cov=./ --cov-report html